 The NHS-wide Friends and Family Test is an important opportunity for you to provide feedback on the care and treatment your child receives at GOSH.
 We use the information gathered to improve services.
 When your child is discharged, or within the 48 hours that follow, you will be given the opportunity to answer the following question:

-"How likely are you to recommend our ward to friends and family if they needed similar care or treatment?"
+"How likely are you to recommend our ward or department to friends and family if they needed similar care or treatment?"

 How we are doing the Friends and Family Test at GOSH?

-From April 2014, all inpatients staying one night or more will be given the opportunity to complete the Friends and Family Test feedback card.
-The feedback cards can be returned by placing them in the feedback box on the ward, or they can be posted back at a later date.
+All patients are given the opportunity to complete the Friends and Family Test feedback card or online form.
+The feedback cards can be returned by placing them in the feedback box on the ward.
 We are also looking to increase the number of ways that families and patients can respond to the Friends and Family Test question.

-The results of the Friends and Family Test at GOSH will be displayed on wards around the hospital.
-By next year, our results and those from other children’s hospitals will be available on the NHS Choices website.
+The results of the Friends and Family Test at GOSH will be displayed on wards around the hospital and online at NHS Choices.

 Who to contact

 If you have any questions about the Friends and Family Test at GOSH or if you would like any further information, please contact Suzanne Collin (Patient Feedback Manager) on 020 7813 8487 or email to email@example.com

 The best way we can learn how to improve what we do and how we do it is to listen to your experience.
 Seeing our services through your and your child’s eyes can highlight areas we may miss as members of staff.